spikedoanz/category-theory-for-programmers/src/part2_chapter5.md

 by refl, these are equal, which shows that beta satisfies the naturality conditions.

-we also need to prove that the yoneda lemma is natural in a, which means showing that forall b forall f: b -> a let alpha' := Nat(C(b,-),F)
+we also need to prove that the yoneda lemma describes a natural isomorphism in a, which means showing that forall b forall f: b -> a let alpha' in Nat(C(b,-),F)

 note: C(f,-)_a : C(a,a) -> C(b, a)    given by    (g : a -> a) |-> (g . f : b -> a)